Nico-Duduf/DuFuzzyLogic/src-docs/docs/index.md

 ## JavaScript Implementation

-For now, this is an implementation of Fuzzy Logic for JavaScript, but I plan to implement it the same way in Qt/C++, Python, and probably C# for Unity.
+For now, this is an implementation of Fuzzy Logic for JavaScript and Python, but I plan to implement it the same way in Qt/C++, and maybe C# for Unity.

 The source is available in [this repo](https://github.com/Nico-Duduf/DuFuzzyLogic/tree/master/src/JavaScript).
 Everything is fully [documented](https://dufuzzylogic-docs.rainboxlab.org/js/index.html).